Introduction

 Aromatic.
 Complex.
 Hot, hot hot.
 Medicinal.
 I never found much to be excited about in Lao food.
 The Issan are a tribe in the Northeast of Thailand or the west of Laos, depending on your point of view.
 As far as I can discern.
 I'm prolly pretty close to correct, I even speak a little Issan.
 Lao food is unexciting because the tribe has taken all the good ideas.
 We might blame the French too, if we're the blaming kind.
 French was once one of my favorite cuisines.
 I'll still grant it sublimity but I can't say they're masters of spice any longer.
 French sauces are fantastic.
 They don't much compare to Kaeng Massaman.
 Or Kaeng whatever the heck it is at the Issan resaturant at the corner of 1317 and 121.

-Chapter V: The Volvos
+Chapter V: Volvos

 Chapter VI: Unruh